 Following a research study carried out by Halley Movement in Mauritius and in the Indian Ocean islands, it was revealed that elderly persons can contribute in various ways in solving problems linked to the family.
 While the research outcome shows that elderly and young persons rarely work in concert in community, Halley Movement started a series of workshops and conferences on Intergeneration.

 Halley Movement tried to bridge the gap between the generations.
-Informal meetings, workshops are held across the country involving elderly people and the youth to share ideas and practices of the past.
-This enhances communication in family, strengthen community values and prevent young persons from going astray.
+Informal meetings, workshops are held across the country involving elderly people and youth to share ideas and practices of the past.
+This enhances communication in the family, strengthen community values and prevent young persons from going astray.